 What Does the Typical Retirement Cost?

-According to the Bureau of Labor Statistics, the average senior spends just over $49,000 per year.
+According to the Bureau of Labor Statistics, the average senior spends almost $55,700 per year.
 Assuming a 20-year retirement, the total cost would come to $1.114 million.
 So the $1 million mark doesn’t seem too far off.

 A big chunk of that spending is related to healthcare.
 According to Fidelity Investments, the average 65-year-old couple can expect to spend $295,000 for medical expenses over the rest of their life.
 That figure doesn’t include long-term care costs for retirees who require assisted living services or in-home health care.
 Insurance firm Genworth estimates the annual cost for nursing home care in a private room topped $105,000.